 Four Bowl Games Kick Off Opening Day

-The 2016 matchups for the 13 owned and operated ESPN Events bowl games has been set, kicking off the bowl season on Saturday, Dec.
-17, with the Air Force Reserve Celebration Bowl, Gildan New Mexico Bowl, Las Vegas Bowl presented by GEICO and Raycom Media Camellia Bowl.
-The games will conclude with the Birmingham Bowl on Thursday, Dec.
-29. All games will air on ESPN with the exception of the Celebration Bowl and Las Vegas Bowl, both to be broadcast on ABC.
+ESPN Events, a division of ESPN, has determined the date, time and network for each of the company’s 13 owned and operated bowl games for the 2016 season.
+Four bowls on Saturday, Dec.
+17 kick off ESPN Events’ bowl season – Air Force Reserve Celebration Bowl, Gildan New Mexico Bowl, Las Vegas Bowl and Raycom Media Camellia Bowl, and will conclude with the Birmingham Bowl on Thursday, Dec.
+29. All games will be aired on ESPN with the exception of the Celebration Bowl and Las Vegas Bowl, both to be broadcast on ABC.

 Air Force Reserve Celebration Bowl

-North Carolina Central of the Mid-Eastern Athletic Conference (MEAC) will face Grambling State of the Southwestern Athletic Conference (SWAC) in the second-annual Air Force Reserve Celebration Bowl on Saturday, Dec.
-17. Pitting these conference champions from the Historically Black Colleges and Universities (HBCU), the game will be played at the Georgia Dome in Atlanta, at noon on ABC.
+The Mid-Eastern Athletic Conference (MEAC) and the Southwestern Athletic Conference (SWAC) will meet in the second-annual Air Force Reserve Celebration Bowl on Saturday, Dec.
+17, pitting the conference champion from these two Historically Black Colleges and Universities (HBCU).
+The game will be played at the Georgia Dome in Atlanta, at noon on ABC.

 Gildan New Mexico Bowl

-The Las Vegas Bowl presented by GEICO – showcasing Houston of the American Athletic Conference and San Diego State from the Mountain West – is set for Saturday, Dec.
-17, on ABC.
-The 25th annual game will be played at Sam Boyd Stadium in Las Vegas at 3:30 p.m.
+The Las Vegas Bowl is set for Saturday, Dec.
+17, on ABC at 3:30 p.m.
+The 25th annual game will be played at Sam Boyd Stadium in Las Vegas featuring the top choice from the Mountain West against a team from the Pac-12 Conference.

 Raycom Media Camellia Bowl

-The third annual Raycom Camellia Bowl will be played on Saturday, Dec.
+The third annual Camellia Bowl will be played on Saturday, Dec.
 17, from historic Cramton Bowl in Montgomery, Ala.
-The 5:30 p.m. game on ESPN and ESPN Radio will match Appalachian State from Sun Belt Conference against Toledo of the Mid-American Conference.
+The 5:30 p.m. game on ESPN will match teams from Sun Belt Conference against the Mid-American Conference.

-The third edition of the Boca Raton Bowl – featuring Memphis of the American Athletic Conference against Western Kentucky of Conference USA – is scheduled for Tuesday, Dec.
-20, at 7 p.m. on ESPN and ESPN Radio, from FAU Stadium on the campus of Florida Atlantic University.
+The third edition of the Marmot Boca Raton Bowl is scheduled for Tuesday, Dec.
+20, at 7 p.m. on ESPN, from FAU Stadium on the campus of Florida Atlantic University.
+The Mid-American Conference, Conference USA and American Athletic Conference are the affiliated conferences for the Boca Raton Bowl.

 Famous Idaho Potato Bowl

 The 20th annual Famous Idaho Potato Bowl – slated for Thursday, Dec.
-22, at 7 p.m. on ESPN and ESPN Radio – will be held at Boise State University’s Albertsons Stadium.
-The game will feature Colorado State of the Mountain West versus Idaho of the Sun Belt Conference.
+22, at 7 p.m. on ESPN – will be held at Boise State University’s Albertsons Stadium.
+The game will feature a Mountain West versus Mid-American Conference matchup for the fourth-straight year.

 Popeyes Bahamas Bowl

-The Popeyes Bahamas Bowl – pitting Eastern Michigan of the Mid-American Conference against Old Dominion of Conference USA – will be played on Friday, Dec.
+In its third year and second as an ESPN Events owned and operated game, the Popeyes Bahamas Bowl will be played on Friday, Dec.
 23, at 1 p.m. on ESPN.
-The game will be held at Thomas A. Robinson National Stadium in Nassau.
+The game will be played at Thomas A. Robinson National Stadium in Nassau and features teams from the American Athletic Conference, Conference USA and Mid-American Conference.

 Lockheed Martin Armed Forces Bowl

-The 14th edition of the Lockheed Martin Armed Forces Bowl will showcase No. 25 Navy of the American Athletic Conference against Louisiana Tech of Conference USA on Friday, Dec.
+The Lockheed Martin Armed Forces Bowl will be played on Friday, Dec.
 23, on ESPN.
-The game will kick off at 4:30 p.m. from Amon G. Carter Stadium on the campus of TCU, in Fort Worth, Texas.
+The 14th edition of the postseason college football bowl game will kick off at 4:30 p.m. from Amon G. Carter Stadium on the campus of TCU, in Fort Worth, Texas.
+This year’s Lockheed Martin Armed Forces Bowl is slated to feature a bowl-eligible team from the U.S. Naval Academy versus a school from the Big 12 Conference.

 The Hawai‘i Bowl will be played on Christmas Eve (Saturday, Dec.
 24) for the 12th time from Aloha Stadium in Honolulu.
-In its 15th year, the bowl will be aired on ESPN and ESPN Radio at 8 p.m. and pits Middle Tennessee of Conference USA against Hawaii of the Mountain West.
+In its 15th year, the bowl will be aired on ESPN at 8 p.m. and pits teams from the Conference USA against the Mountain West.

 St. Petersburg Bowl

-The ninth annual St. Petersburg Bowl – featuring Miami (OH) of the Mid-American Conference against Mississippi State of the Southeastern Conference – will be played Monday, Dec.
-26, at 11 a.m. on ESPN and ESPN Radio.
-The game will be played from Tropicana Field in St. Petersburg, Fla.
+The ninth annual St. Petersburg Bowl will be played Monday, Dec.
+26, at 11 a.m. on ESPN.
+Conference tie-ins for the St. Petersburg Bowl showcase the American Athletic Conference against Atlantic Coast Conference from Tropicana Field in St. Petersburg, Fla.

 Zaxby’s Heart of Dallas Bowl

 The seventh annual Heart of Dallas Bowl is set for Tuesday, Dec.
 27, at the historic Cotton Bowl Stadium on the grounds of Fair Park.
-This year’s bowl game will air on ESPN at noon and will feature Army against North Texas of Conference USA.
+This year’s bowl game will air on ESPN at noon and is slated to feature teams from Conference USA and the Big Ten Conference.

 AdvoCare V100 Texas Bowl

-The 11th annual AdvoCare V100 Texas Bowl matches up Texas A&M of the Southeastern Conference against Kansas State of the Big 12 on Wednesday, Dec.
-28, at 9 p.m. on ESPN and ESPN Radio.
-The game will be played at NRG Stadium in Houston.
+The 11th annual AdvoCare V100 Texas Bowl is set for Wednesday, Dec.
+28, at 9 p.m. on ESPN.
+The game will be played at NRG Stadium in Houston and marks the third meeting of a six-year agreement between the Big 12 and SEC.

 The 11th annual Birmingham Bowl will be played Thursday, Dec.
-29, at 2 p.m. on ESPN and ESPN Radio.
-Played at Legion Field in Birmingham, Ala., the game will pit University of South Florida of the American Athletic Conference against South Carolina from the Southeastern Conference.
+29, at 2 p.m. on ESPN.
+Played at Legion Field in Birmingham, Ala., the game will pit a team from the American Athletic Conference against a team from the Southeastern Conference.

 ESPN Events also manages the Big 12 Corporate Partner Program.

-AdvoCare Texas Kickoff (Houston); AdvoCare V100 Texas Bowl (Houston); Air Force Reserve Celebration Bowl (Atlanta); Birmingham Bowl (Alabama); Boca Raton Bowl (Florida); Camping World Kickoff (Orlando, Fla.); Famous Idaho Potato Bowl (Boise); Gildan New Mexico Bowl (Albuquerque); Hawai’i Bowl (Honolulu); Las Vegas Bowl (Nevada); Lockheed Martin Armed Forces Bowl (Dallas-Fort Worth); MEAC/SWAC Challenge (Baton Rouge, La.); Montgomery Kickoff Classic (Montgomery, Ala.); Popeyes Bahamas Bowl (Nassau); Raycom Media Camellia Bowl (Montgomery, Ala.); St. Petersburg Bowl (Florida); The Home Depot College Football Awards (Atlanta) and Zaxby’s Heart of Dallas Bowl (Dallas-Fort Worth)
+AdvoCare Texas Kickoff (Houston); AdvoCare V100 Texas Bowl (Houston); Air Force Reserve Celebration Bowl (Atlanta); Birmingham Bowl (Alabama); Camping World Kickoff (Orlando, Fla.); Famous Idaho Potato Bowl (Boise); Gildan New Mexico Bowl (Albuquerque); Hawai’i Bowl (Honolulu); Las Vegas Bowl (Nevada); Lockheed Martin Armed Forces Bowl (Dallas-Fort Worth); Marmot Boca Raton Bowl (Florida); MEAC/SWAC Challenge (Orlando, Fla.); Popeyes Bahamas Bowl (Nassau); Raycom Media Camellia Bowl (Montgomery, Ala.); St. Petersburg Bowl (Florida); The Home Depot College Football Awards (Atlanta) and Zaxby’s Heart of Dallas Bowl (Dallas-Fort Worth)

-AdvoCare Invitational (Walt Disney World Resort near Orlando, Fla.); College Basketball Awards Presented by Wendy’s (Los Angeles); Gildan Charleston Classic (South Carolina); Hawaiian Airlines Diamond Head Classic (Honolulu); Jimmy V Men’s Classic presented by Corona (New York City); Jimmy V Women’s Classic presented by Corona (Uncasville, Conn.); NIT Season Tip-Off (Brooklyn, N.Y.); PK80 (Portland, Ore.); State Farm Armed Forces Classic (Honolulu); State Farm Champions Classic (New York City); Tire Pros Invitational (Orlando, Fla.) and Wooden Legacy (Orange County, Calif.)
+AdvoCare Invitational (Walt Disney World Resort near Orlando, Fla.); Armed Forces Classic (Joint Base Pearl Harbor-Hickam, Honolulu); DIRECTV Wooden Legacy (Orange County, Calif.); College Basketball Awards Presented by Wendy’s (Los Angeles); Gildan Charleston Classic (South Carolina); Hawaiian Airlines Diamond Head Classic (Honolulu); Jimmy V Men’s Classic presented by Corona (New York City); Jimmy V Women’s Classic presented by Corona (TBD); NIT Season Tip-Off (Brooklyn, N.Y.); Puerto Rico Tip-Off (San Juan) and State Farm Champions Classic (New York City)